nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_encounter.md

   </tr>
 </table>

-Reference to the responsible organisation for the Consultatiion/Encounter.
+Reference to the responsible organisation for the consultation/encounter.

 ## Elements not used by GP Connect ##

-The following elements **SHALL NOT** be populated
+The following elements **SHALL NOT** be populated.

 ### statusHistory ###